Gnee-bit/myhealthyplate-app/systemArchitecture.md

 ### Backend: Application Server
 **Technology:** Node.js with Express.js

-**What it is:** A JavaScript runtime that lets us build the server-side logic and APIs.

-**Why we chose it:**
+**Why I choose it:**
-- ✅ Uses JavaScript (same language as our mobile app - easier for the team)
+- Uses JavaScript (same language as our mobile app - easier for the team)
-- ✅ Great for handling many API requests at once
-- ✅ Huge ecosystem of packages (npm) for common features
-- ✅ Easy to integrate with external APIs like nutrition databases
+- Easy to integrate with external APIs like nutrition databases
-- ✅ Used by Netflix, LinkedIn, and PayPal for their backends

 **Key responsibilities:**
 - Processing food health checks based on user profiles